 Why you'll love this recipe

-- This recipe is a great way to use up some of your sourdough discard!
+- This recipe is a great way to use up some of your sourdough discard, but you can also modify to use active starter if you prefer.

-- Use your overripe bananas: they're perfect for this recipe.
+- Use your overripe bananas: they're perfect for this recipe!
+Try this Sourdough Discard Banana Bread, too!

-- Sourdough Discard Banana Muffins are an easy recipe that comes together in less than a hour.
+- Sourdough Discard Banana Muffins are an easy recipe that will be ready to eat in less than a hour.

-- This is a very adaptable recipe to which you can easily add oats, chocolate chips, blueberries or nuts to suit your taste!
+- This is a very adaptable recipe: add oats, chocolate chips, blueberries, or nuts to suit your taste!

 - Muffins freeze well so you can make a batch and then freeze some for later.